LauraCole1900/nodeREADMEGenerator/README.md

   ## Description

   This is a README generator using Node.js.
-The user enters through the command line and first drills down into the containing folder, then enters "node index.js".
+The user enters through the terminal and first drills down into the containing folder, then enters "node index.js" into the command line.
 They are then taken through a series of prompts eliciting the necessary information about their project, which the generator then synthesizes into a README.md file.

   [Link to walkthrough video](https://drive.google.com/file/d/1jXcjlIjijSWIJh8DP3Gx3CC52V9RL2UR/view)